-- a. delivering drawings and equipment late and out of sequence; - delivering defective, incomplete and uncoordinated drawings and defective installation instructions;

-- c. delivering defectively manufactured guide bearings and discharge rings; - d. defectively designing and/or manufacturing equipment and equipment components; - e. delivering equipment that was not completely and/or properly manufactured and required significant additional field work to install; - f. failing to deliver "Category C" parts necessary for Voith Equipment assembly; - g. failing to timely and completely address installation issues with the Voith Equipment, including but not limited to, failing to timely and completely address turbine alignment issues; - h. failing to provide check sheets consistent with the Contracts' specifications; - i. refusing to promptly and accurately address problems with the Voith Equipment; and - j.
-Failing to maintain a consistent executive and project management team and site representatives who were informed and prepared to address ongoing issues; and causing substantial delay and damage to the Hydro Projects, all in material breach of the Contracts.
+- (a) delivering drawings and equipment late and out of sequence; - (b) delivering defective, incomplete and uncoordinated drawings and defective installation instructions; - (c) delivering defectively manufactured guide bearings and discharge rings; - (d) defectively designing and/or manufacturing equipment and equipment components; - (e) delivering equipment that was not completely and/or properly manufactured and required significant additional field work to install; - (f) failing to deliver "Category C" parts necessary for Voith Equipment assembly; - (g) failing to timely and completely address installation issues with the Voith Equipment, including but not limited to, failing to timely and completely address turbine alignment issues; - (h) failing to provide check sheets consistent with the Contracts' specifications; - (i) refusing to promptly and accurately address problems with the Voith Equipment; and - (j) failing to maintain a consistent executive and project management team and site representatives who were informed and prepared to address ongoing issues; and causing substantial delay and damage to the Hydro Projects, all in material breach of the Contracts.

 The Complaint alleges that Voith's material breaches caused extensive damages to AMP.
 The Complaint notes that the contracts entitled AMP to withhold payment from Voith, and AMP withheld approximately \$40 million in payments from Voith to offset the damages and costs incurred by AMP and its general contractors due to Voith's material breaches of the Contracts.
 The Complaint alleges that AMP's damages are at least \$40 million.

-Voith filed its Answer and Counterclaim on October 16, 2017.
+The Complaint and Summons was served by a process server on August 16, 2017.
+After taking an agreed extension, Voith filed its Answer and Counterclaim on October 16, 2017.
 Voith's Answer denied AMP's claims, and Voith's Counterclaim for breach of contract and unjust enrichment made the following allegations against AMP:

-- that a series of material interferences, hindrances, delays and defective performance by AMP, MWH and other Installation Contractors adversely impacted Voith, absolve Voith from liability to AMP, and make AMP liable to Voith; - that AMP materially breached its contract with Voith by inappropriately modifying and increasing Voith's scope of work and refusing to pay Voith for the added scope and legitimate requests for additional payments; - that AMP has failed and refused to pay the balance of the contract price and other amounts owed to Voith under the contract; and - d. that Voith has been damaged in an amount in excess of \$40 million, plus interest and attorney fees.
+(a) that a series of material interferences, hindrances, delays and defective performance by AMP, MWH and other Installation Contractors adversely impacted Voith, absolve Voith from liability to AMP, and make AMP liable to Voith;

+- (b) that AMP materially breached its contract with Voith by inappropriately modifying and increasing Voith's scope of work and refusing to pay Voith for the added scope and legitimate requests for additional payments; - (c) that AMP has failed and refused to pay the balance of the contract price and other amounts owed to Voith under the contract; and - (d) that Voith has been damaged in an amount in excess of \$40M, plus interest and attorney fees.